 Henry Ford Hospital in Detroit is a 802 bed tertiary center that provides integrated health care to over two million residents of Southeastern Michigan and celebrated it’s centennial year in 2015.
-The Josephine Ford Cancer Center treats more cancer patients than any other hospital in the state of Michigan and as a nationally recognized Level 1 Trauma Center, HF Main offers unparalleled care to all injuries at the largest intensive care unit in the state of Michigan.
+The Henry Ford Cancer Institute treats more cancer patients than any other hospital in the state of Michigan and as a nationally recognized Level 1 Trauma Center, HF Main offers unparalleled care to all injuries at the largest intensive care unit in the state of Michigan.

 Children’s Hospital of Michigan has been treating children for over 125 years with the highest standards in both medical practice and medical technology, resulting in being consistently recognized as one of America’s best hospitals for children.
 CHM has 290 beds and is the third oldest children’s hospital in the nation and the only free standing children’s hospital in the state of Michigan.
 With more than 40 specialties, the Children’s Hospital of Michigan sees more kids and trains more pediatric medical and surgical experts than any other hospital in the state.